sodadata/docs/_includes/banner-preview.md

 <div class="info">
   <span class="closebtn" onclick="this.parentElement.style.display='none';">&times;</span>
-  This feature is available only for limited preview access. <br />Contact <a href="mailto:support@soda.io">support@soda.io</a> to request a demo or preview accress.
+  This feature is available only for limited preview access. <br />Interested in getting early access? <a href="mailto:support@soda.io">Let us know!</a>
 </div>